 It’s fitting that I read “Tuesdays With Morrie” on the flight over here, as in a way, I’m here for the same thing.
 I mentioned before that I had an uncle in Ohio.
-Last year he was diagnosed with a terminal illness, and wasn’t supposed to make it past Christmas 2006.
-Somehow he is alive today and planned a trip to visit the family in Alexandria around the same time I was planning to go to Kenya….This is the man that taught me many of the values I keep today.
-I see much of him in myself, and others have told me that….
+Last year he was diagnosed with a terminal illness, and wasn’t supposed to survive past Christmas 2006.
+Somehow he is alive today and planned a trip to visit the family in Alexandria around the same time I was planning to go to Kenya.This is the man that taught me many of the values I keep today.
+I see much of him in myself (and others have told me they recognize this as well).
 He has been a constant support and source of love and affection for me and my family.
 “Prince Paul” is how he addresses me, as his belief that a child of God, who is a King, automatically makes me a Prince, and in my less zealous late 20s adult life, that still makes me smile.
 I decided to change my ticket and spend a few days talking with the man that gave so much of himself for me, in a land that he came from.

 But I am willing to put myself and my differences bare before the man who had a part in shaping me into who I am, to spend some quality time with him, asking him questions about everything … anything and everything.
-I look forward to a few good arguments as well… the kind that only certain people can have, that seem so heated and abrasive, but have an undercurrent of love and bonding… I’ve had many of these lately, and have lead to some of the most wonderful expressions of love I’ve experienced so far in this lifetime.
+I look forward to a few good arguments as well, the kind that only certain people can have, that seem so heated and abrasive, but have an undercurrent of love and trust.
+I’ve had many of these lately, and have lead to some of the most wonderful expressions of love I’ve experienced so far in this lifetime.

 So I try to make peace, right here, and now, as I write this, with who I AM, where I’m from, as an Egyptian American… emphasis on American… and emphasis on Egyptian.
 I am one…. ask my friends… check out my dinner table

 So I sit on the bus, not sure where I am in my journey, but I have decided not to brace myself for impact, but to experience every moment along the way, and once I land….
 I’ll have landed… ready to take on a new adventure.